mitodl/ocw-studio/docs/changing-a-published-course-url.md

 The course may be referred to by other sites, particularly by ocw-www in course lists and resource collections.

 These references may need to be analyzed individually and fixed on a case-to-case basis.
+If we do step 7 (setting a redirect), we could just rely on that instead of having to do anything here.
 To compile a list of such references, the following snippet can be helpful.

 ```python
 from django.db.models import Q